stefanoprosia/dog-rescue-pattern-library/README.md

 fontURL: "https://fonts.googleapis.com/css?family=Alegreya+Sans:400,400i,700|Source+Code+Pro:400,700"
 fonts:
   primary: |
-    The primary typeface is a strong and bold face that is easily readable.
+    The primary typeface is a strong face that is easily readable.
 It has different variations of type and style.

     Use the primary typeface for body copy and any captions.
   secondary: |